artxia/backup/rocket-booster-proxy/README.md

   - `string[]`: an array of acceptable origins.
   - `*`: allow any origin to access the resource.

 - `methods`: Configures the `Access-Control-Allow-Methods` CORS header.
-Expects an array of valid HTTP methods or `*`. (optional, defaults to reflecting the method specified in the request’s `Access-Control-Request-Method` header)
+Expect an array of valid HTTP methods or `*`. (optional, defaults to reflecting the method specified in the request’s `Access-Control-Request-Method` header)

 - `allowedHeaders`: Configures the `Access-Control-Allow-Headers` CORS header.
-Expects an array of HTTP headers or *. (optional, defaults to reflecting the headers specified in the request’s `Access-Control-Request-Headers` header.)
+Expect an array of HTTP headers or *. (optional, defaults to reflecting the headers specified in the request’s `Access-Control-Request-Headers` header.)

 - `exposedHeaders`: Configures the `Access-Control-Expose-Headers` CORS header.
-Expects an array of HTTP headers or `*`. (optional, defaults to `[]`)
+Expect an array of HTTP headers or `*`. (optional, defaults to `[]`)

 - `credentials`: Configures the `Access-Control-Allow-Credentials` CORS header.
-Set to true to pass the header, otherwise it is omitted. (optional, defaults to `false`)
+Set to true to pass the header, or it is omitted. (optional, defaults to `false`)

 - `maxAge`: Configures the `Access-Control-Max-Age` CORS header.
-Set to an integer to pass the header, otherwise it is omitted. (optional)
+Set to an integer to pass the header, or it is omitted. (optional)

 ```ts
 reflare.push({